filakhtov/gentoo-use-docs/dev-libs/openssl.md

 It is recommended to keep this flag disabled, unless TLS encrypted SCTP connections are required.

-### sslv2
-The flag passes the `enable-ssl2` argument to the `Configure` script.
-This will enable support for an obsolete SSLv2 protocol.

-It is strongly recommended to disable the flag, becaus an SSLv2 is considered insecure.

-It should only ever be enable if there is an absolute need for SSLv2 support and in such case should be disabled in all unaffected applications via configuration.

 ### sslv3
-This flag is passing the `enabled-ssl3` argument to the `Configure` script.
-It enables an SSLv3 protocol support.
+This flag is passing the `enabled-ssl3` and `enable-ssl3-method` arguments to the `Configure` script.
+It enables an SSLv3 (Secure Socket Layer version 3) cryptographic protocol support.

 It is strongly recommended to disable the flag, because an SSLv3 is vulnerable, insecure and should not be used nowadays.